krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_01_Deploy_Basic_Configs.md

 **This means you can now run the playbook 10000 times, but Ansible will only ever make the change once.**

-> Note: Ansible itself is not idempotent--the modules are.
+> Note: Ansible itself is not idempotent the modules are.
 Therefore, there can be modules that are NOT idempotent.
 Be sure to understand how each module works before running them in production.

 ### Task 3 - Managing SNMP Configuration Commands for Junos